 The Brilliant Club is an award-winning university access charity.
 They recruit and train PhD students and ECRs to support less advantaged school pupils access the most competitive universities and succeed when they get there.

-Working with the Brilliant Club provides PhDs training in widening participation, research communication, and teaching.
-Researchers are then paid to deliver academically rigorous programmes to small groups of pupils in state schools across the UK.
+Working with the Brilliant Club provides PhDs training in widening participation, research communication, teaching and curriculum design.

 How does it work?